argilla-io/argilla/docs/_source/guides/llms/practical_guides/set_up_annotation_team.md

 ```

 ## Full overlap
 The Feedback Task supports having multiple annotations for your records by default.
 This means that all users with access to the dataset can give responses to all the records in the dataset.
-To have this full overlap just push the dataset (as detailed in [Create and import a Feedback Dataset](create_dataset.ipynb)) in a workspace where all team members have access.
+To have this full overlap just push the dataset (as detailed in [Create a Feedback Dataset](create_dataset.md#push-to-argilla)) in a workspace where all team members have access.
 Learn more about managing user access to workspaces [here](../../../getting_started/installation/configurations/user_management.md#creating-an-annotator-user-assigned-to-a-workspace).

 ## Zero overlap
 If you only want one annotation per record, we recommend that you split your records into chunks and assign each of them to a single annotator.
 Then, you can create several datasets, one in each annotator's personal workspace with the records assigned to them.